Paradors of Extremadura Cycling Holiday

 Luggage transfer (1 x 20kg piece pp + 1 x 10kg piece pp)

 Bike hire (see supplements)

-Bike with pannier & lock.
-See practical information (£91)
+Regular bike with pannier & lock.
+See practical information (£90)

 We suggest you bring your own helmet for safety and hygiene reasons.
-Alternatively, helmets can be supplied on arrival but these must be booked in advance.
+Alternatively, helmets are provided on arrival.

 On this holiday the accommodation is as much a highlight as the cycling.
 Paradors are national heritage properties which have been restored and sympathetically converted into unique, hotel-style accommodation.
 These properties were originally Palaces, Monasteries or Castles and a stay in a Parador is always a memorable experience.
 Also included is a restored farmhouse.

 Oropesa: Parador de Oropesa

 Jarandilla de la Vera: Parador de Jarandilla